dwighthouse/PostComm.js/README.md

 What PostComm.js is Not
 -----------------------

-* PostComm.js is not a general purpose postMessage compatibility shim for older browsers ([try porthole instead](http://ternarylabs.github.io/porthole/))
+* PostComm.js is not a general purpose postMessage compatibility shim for older browsers (try [Porthole](http://ternarylabs.github.io/porthole/) instead)
 * Using PostComm.js for a single connection is overkill.
-Though it can handle a single connection, it is primarily designed for communication with dozens of iframes or windows without interferance.
+Though it can handle a single connection, it is primarily designed for communication with dozens of iframes or windows without interferance
+* PostComm can only communicate between iframes and windows opened by the page in question.
+It cannot communicate with other windows or tabs the user opened, even if on the same domain.
+There is a way to do this, however, through use of the localStorage API (try [Intercom.js](https://github.com/diy/intercom.js/))